-Although each person’s life story was unique, certain regrets were expressed time and time again.
+Although everyone’s life story was exclusive, certain regrets surfaced time and time again.
 We don’t have to wait until it’s too late.
 We can make our choices now to live fully and make the most out of each opportunity we have.

 These top ten regrets expressed by hospice patients can teach us how to start living a better life today:

-- I wish I had been more loving to the people who matter the most.
+- I wish I’d been more loving to the people who matter the most.

-- I wish I had been a better spouse, parent, or child.
+- I wish I’d been a better spouse, parent, or child.

-- I wish I had not spent so much time working.
+- I wish I’d not spent so much time working.

-- I wish I had been happier and enjoyed life more.
+- I wish I’d been happier and enjoyed life more.

-- I wish I had taken better care of myself.
+- I wish I’d taken more care of myself.

-- I wish I had done more for others.
+- I wish I’d done more for others.

-- I wish I had chosen work that was meaningful for me.
+- I wish I’d chosen work that was meaningful for me.

-Take some time to do what you are passionate about.
-This will bring joy—true and everlasting happiness.
+Take some time to do what you’re passionate about.
+It’ll bring you true and everlasting happiness.

 NEVER POSTPONE JOY!